 Bob Moesta is the President of The ReWired Group (a small design firm based in Detroit MI), serves as a Research Fellow at the Clayton Christensen Institute and is an Adjunct Lecturer at The Kellogg School of Management at Northwestern University.
 Along with Professor Clayton Christensen at the Harvard Business School, Moesta was among the principal architects in the mid-1990s of the Jobs to Be Done theory, one of the basic and vital building blocks for helping to make innovation more predictable and successful.
 Since then, Moesta has taken those insights and continued to develop them in his career as an entrepreneur and innovator in roles as the Managing Partner at Woodward Equity Partners, Vice President of sales and marketing at Lombardo Homes, and Vice President and General Manager at Edutronix, LLC.
-He serves as an ongoing thought partner for Innosight Institute in its research and promotion work.

 Bob has the ability to slow down any moment of time, dissect it, and then put it back together in a way that makes more sense in the bigger picture.
 He takes a systematic approach to life.
 Instead of looking at things myopically and creating more problems down the road, Bob uses his intuition and strong reasoning skills to solve issues in a robust way, acknowledging the impact a decision will have on all the moving pieces.
-An engineer by training, Moesta holds degrees from Michigan State University and has studied extensively at Boston University’s School of Management, and the Harvard Business School, MIT and The Stanford D School.
+An engineer by training, Moesta holds degrees from Michigan State University and has studied extensively at Boston University’s School of Management, the Harvard Business School, MIT and The Stanford D School.